juhasev/sample-ninja-help/panel-settings-active-api-clients.md

-## Panel Settings Active Api Clients
+## Api Clients
+This is a list of active API clients.